Search

 Bok choy is incredibly versatile!
 Here are different ways to cook it:

-• Steamed Bok Choy: Light, clean flavor, best with a drizzle of soy sauce.
+• Steamed: Light, clean flavor, best with a drizzle of soy sauce.

-• Stir-Fried Bok Choy: Toss with garlic, ginger, and a splash of soy sauce.
+• Stir-Fried: Heat oil, and toss with garlic, ginger, and a splash of soy sauce.

-• Roasted Bok Choy: Caramelizes beautifully with a bit of sesame oil.
+• Roasted: Caramelizes beautifully with a bit of sesame oil.

-• Soup or Broth: Add to miso soup, ramen, or wonton soup for extra greens.
+• Soup or Broth: Add to miso soup, a coconut milk curry, ramen, or wonton soup.

 Choose Fresh, Crisp Bok Choy: Look for bright green leaves and firm white stalks.
 Avoid any wilted or yellowing leaves.